telerik/kendo-ui-core/docs/controls/charts/data-binding.md

     });
     </script>

-### Scatter series
+### Scatter Series

-This category includes the two-dimensional scatter and scatter line series.
-The data point should be an array containing two values - X and Y.
+This category of Kendo UI Charts includes the two-dimensional [Scatter](http://demos.telerik.com/kendo-ui/scatter-charts/index) and [Scatter Line](http://demos.telerik.com/kendo-ui/scatter-charts/scatter-line) series.
+The data point should be an array containing two values&mdash;X and Y, as demonstrated in the example below.

+###### Example

     <div id="chart"></div>
     <script>